-When I educate patients every week, many who have just had their first heart attack, the story is eerily familiar.
-They say they eat pretty healthily and try to exercise but then I find mentally they aren’t doing too hot: little sleep, lots of stress and pressures and not a lot of true self care going on.
+When I educate patients every week, many of who have just had their first heart attack, the story is eerily familiar.
+They say they eat pretty healthily and try to exercise but then I find mentally they aren’t doing too hot: little sleep, lots of stress and pressures and not a lot of true self-care going on.

 I believe that when it comes to health and well-being, we are missing the boat on the role that our crowded, overworked minds play in it all.
 And I had to learn that the hard way.